 The author worked on a system with this standard design for a whole decade (from 1970 to 1980).
 This design can, of course, work very well.
-The author's major objection to this design is that it must be almost perfect or it is nearly useless.
-In other words, the system does not become progressively more useful as the output improves from being 50% correct to 60% to 70% to 80% to 90%.
+The author's major objection is that the machine translation must be almost perfect or the system is nearly useless.
+In other words, the system does not become progressively • more useful as the output improves from being 50% correct to 60% to 70% to 80% to 90%.
 Instead, the system is nearly useless as the output improves and passes some threshold of quality.
-Then, all of a sudden, the system becomes very useful.
+Then, all of a sudden, it becomes very useful.
 It would, of course, be preferable to work with a design which allows the system to become progressively more useful.